openstf/minitouch/README.md

 ## Running

 You'll need to [build](#building) first.
+You can then use the included [run.sh](run.sh) script to run the right binary on your device.
+If you have multiple devices connected, set `ANDROID_SERIAL` before running the script.

-Then, figure out which ABI your device supports:
+To run manually, you have to first figure out which ABI your device supports:

 ```bash
 ABI=$(adb shell getprop ro.product.cpu.abi | tr -d '\r')